Wednesday, July 16, 2025

 for it fits, and I wear it with pride

-as an artist and a woman.
+as an artist and a mother.

 Today the sea is cranky, withdrawn, baring its' jagged teeth.